aracelym210/gitbook-tech-notes/python/python-oop.md

 ```

 # Operator overloading: comparison
 - creating two objects of the same class, with the same data, will return as `False` if you attempt to check if they are equal to each other.
-This is because the variable that is storing the class object is just storing a reference point to the memory location where the data is stored.
+This is because the variable that is storing the class object is just storing a _reference point to the memory location_ where the data is stored.
+- After overloading the `__eq__()` constructor with the example code from below, comparing two objects that share the same values will return an expected outcome

-### Example - Overloading __eq()__
+### Example - Overloading __eq__()
 ```python
 class Customer:
   def __init__(self, id, name):